SagevdBrand/Master-thesis/docs/Supplementary material.md

 # Supplementary material
 This document contains the following material.
-1. Numerical estimation procedure the regression coefficients used within the data generating mechanism
+1. Numerical estimation procedure for the regression coefficients used within the data generating mechanism
 2. Error handling
 3. Scenario settings